Louisiana State Penitentiary: Management

 Angola was designed to be as self-sufficient as possible; it functioned as a miniature community with a canning factory, a dairy, a mail system, a small ranch, repair shops, and a sugar mill.
 Prisoners raised food staples and cash crops.
 The self-sufficiency was enacted so taxpayers would spend less money and so politicians such as Governor of Louisiana Huey P. Long would have an improved public image.
-In the 1930s prisoners worked from dawn until dusk.
+In the 1930s, prisoners worked from dawn until dusk.

-As of 2009 there are three levels of solitary confinement.
+As of 2009, there are three levels of solitary confinement.
 "Extended lockdown" is colloquially known as "Closed Cell Restricted" or "CCR".
 Until a period before 2009, death row inmates had more privileges than "extended lockdown" inmates, including the privilege of watching television.

-"Extended lockdown" was originally intended as a temporary punishment.
+"Extended lockdown" was initially intended as a temporary punishment.
 The next most restrictive level was, in 2009, "Camp J", referring to an inmate housing unit that houses solitary confinement.
 The most restrictive level is "administrative segregation", colloquially referred to by inmates as the "dungeon" or the "hole".

 Location

 Louisiana State Penitentiary is in unincorporated West Feliciana Parish, in east central Louisiana.
 It is located at the base of the Tunica Hills, in a region described by Jenny Lee Rice of Paste as "breathtakingly beautiful".

 The prison is about 22 mi northwest of St. Francisville, about 50 mi northwest of Baton Rouge, and 135 mi northwest of New Orleans.
 Angola is about an hour's drive from Baton Rouge, and it is about a two-hour driving distance from New Orleans.
 The Mississippi River borders the facility on three sides.
-The prison is in proximity to the Louisiana-Mississippi border.
+The prison is near the Louisiana-Mississippi border.
 Angola is located about 34 mi from the Dixon Correctional Institute.

-Charles Wolfe and Kip Lornell, authors of The Life and Legend of Leadbelly, said that in the 1990s the prison remained "far away from public awareness".
+Charles Wolfe and Kip Lornell, authors of The Life and Legend of Leadbelly, stated that in the 1990s, the prison remained "far away from public awareness".
 The prison officials sometimes provide meals for official guests because of what the Louisiana Department of Public Safety and Corrections refers to as the "extreme remote location" of Angola; the nearest non-prison dining facility is, as of 1999, 30 mi away.
 The prison property is adjacent to the Angola Tract of the Tunica Hills Wildlife Management Area.
 Due to security reasons regarding Angola, the Tunica Hills WMA's Angola Tract is closed to the general public from March 1 through August 31 every year.

 The main entrance is at the terminus of Louisiana Highway 66, a road described by Wolfe and Lornell as "a winding, often muddy state road".
 From St. Francisville one would travel about 2 mi north along U.S. Highway 61, turn left at Louisiana 66, and travel on that road for 20 mi until it dead ends at Angola's front gate.
 The Angola Ferry provides a ferry service between Angola and a point in unincorporated Pointe Coupee Parish.
 The ferry is open only to employees except during special events, when members of the general public may use it.